 The benefits of automation in content localization are evident.
 First, you reduce the time between creating new content and publishing multiple versions of it in different languages to meet your time-to-market.
 Moreover, you can distribute the localized content from a single platform, with no effort.

 Automation is also known for reducing the number of human errors that are common with manual tasks.
 In other words, no one will forget about sending the new landing page to the right translator.
-Just as the German version of the latest blog won’t accidentally make it to your Polish page and no email containing essential files will be canceled by mistake.
+Just as the German version of the latest blog won’t accidentally make it to your Spanish page and no email containing essential files will be canceled by mistake.